from-nibly/salyne/README.md

 // name will be FooBar
 ```

 I also said that this is a dependency injection library.
-Here are some ways you can define your dependencies inside your class.
+Here are some ways you can define your dependencies inside a file.

 ```js
 // salyne will take just the argument names just like angular (but they have to be exact)